Renting with Roommates vs Solo Math

 The Lifestyle Equation

-This is worth considering: the financial gap between living solo and sharing can narrow considerably depending on your circumstances.
+This is worth noting: the financial gap between living solo and sharing can narrow considerably depending on your circumstances.
 Location, household size, and how well you manage shared costs all play a role.
 Many people find that a middle ground — such as a two-person rather than four-person household — balances privacy and savings reasonably well.
 The numbers here are illustrations, not certainties, but they can give a clearer starting point for thinking it through.

 A worked example